LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 Most users were looking for something or making a service request; all were simple interactions and on the whole users had a positive experience.

+> This is a really simple journey and I think that there is a lot of opportunity to improve access to information and the ability for users to self-serve on the website

 The majority of users defaulted to using a mobile phone - they didn't need a desktop (like when using planning services, which was more complex).
 Using a mobile was a quick and easy method, allowing access to the web or to call if needed.

 Everyone had a difficult experience on council website, with some having to go back to google to search for what they wanted, or just give up and make a call to the council.